Fellowship in International Law

 In addition to working summers at firms and other employers that deal with aspects of international law, a number of students find public service positions abroad.
 The student-run Public Interest Law Association offers $3,500 to $6,000 grants to help fund a broad array of summer public interest opportunities, which have recently included internships with ANT Lawyers Vietnam in Ho Chi Minh City, Vietnam; the International Criminal Tribunal for the former Yugoslavia at The Hague in the Netherlands; and the International Press Institute in Vienna, Austria, among others.
 More on Human Rights Program Fellowships

-More than 700 Virginia Law graduates currently work overseas in 59 countries and every continent.
-They include the chief justice of the Supreme Court of Israel (Tel Aviv), chief counsel to Boeing UK (London), vice president for government relations at General Motors International (Shanghai), country head legal counsel of Google LS Turkey (Istanbul), senior legal officer for the International Atomic Energy Agency (Vienna), assistant general counsel of Philip Morris International (Buenos Aires), ambassador to the Royal Norwegian Embassy in Vietnam (Hanoi) and chief legal officer of Citibank-Japan (Tokyo).
+More than 800 Virginia Law graduates currently work overseas in 56 countries and every continent.
+They include the president of the Supreme Court of Israel (Tel Aviv), senior legal officer for the International Atomic Energy Agency (Vienna), , ambassador to the Royal Norwegian Embassy in Vietnam and Laos (Hanoi) and chief legal officer of Citibank-Japan (Tokyo).
 Additionally, Law School alumni are partners and associates at major global law firms and teach at many universities around the world.

 Graduates have received Fulbright fellowships to study abroad, and have worked for government and NGO employers dealing with international law and human rights at home and overseas, including the United Nations, the Capital Area Immigrants’ Rights Coalition, the Center for Justice and Accountability, Human Rights Watch, the Center for National Security Studies, the U.S. Department of Justice Board of Immigration Appeals, the U.S. Army JAG Corps, Global Rights and the U.S. Agency for International Development, among others.